lanish19/marketmapper/README.md

 ## Security Features

+- **Password Protection**: Client-side authentication with hashed password verification
+- **Session-based Access**: Authentication persists for browser session only
+- **Secure Password Storage**: Passwords are hashed and stored as environment variables (not in source code)
 - Rate limiting (100 requests per minute per IP)
 - Input validation and sanitization
 - CORS headers configured
 - String length limits to prevent abuse

+### Security Notes

+- The password protection is implemented client-side for simplicity
+- For production use with sensitive data, consider implementing server-side authentication
+- The default password "squadradc" should be changed by setting the `VITE_PASSWORD_HASH` environment variable
+- Authentication is cleared when the browser session ends

 ## Development